wellsaid-labs/tts-evaluation/ops/run/verify/README.md

 # TTS Cluster Verification

-This directory includes code for a small program that verifies a TTS cluster by submitting real requests to it.
+This directory includes code for a small program that verifies a TTS cluster by submitting a request to the stream and input validation endpoints for every model deployed to it.

+The intent is to use the script as a sanity check for validating that a deploy or infrastructural adjustment didn't disrupt the functionality of services.

 ## Run